 I saw the comedian again appear at the London Comedy Allstars showcase at the Underbelly Festival on the Southbank in June 2019.
 He delivered an exceptionally funny ten-minute routine on his love of being a comedian and he thoroughly entertained the Saturday night audience.

-Caton was a guest act on the second show of #SaveLiveComedy that I watched online live from the Clapham Grand in August 2020 as well as appearing twice for Always Be Comedy Online in September 2020 and February 2021 and as a guest act for Cracking Comedy in Aid of Women and Children First at the Leicester Square Theatre, London in May 2022.
+Caton was a guest act on the second show of #SaveLiveComedy that I watched online live from the Clapham Grand in August 2020 as well as appearing twice for Always Be Comedy Online in September 2020 and February 2021.
+He was a guest act for Cracking Comedy in Aid of Women and Children First at the Leicester Square Theatre, London in May 2022 and topped the bill at Always Be Comedy in November 2022.
 The comedian’s sets were relevant, thought provoking and hilarious including a poem about living together with his other half in lockdown.
 He was self-assuring, a delight to watch and a very funny comedian.